ethereum/ethereum-org-website/src/content/guides/how-to-revoke-token-access/index.md

 **Does revoking token access also terminate staking, pooling, lending etc?**

-- No it will not affect any of your DEFI strategies.
-You will remain your positions and keep getting rewards etc.
+No, it will not affect any of your DeFi strategies.
+You will remain in your positions and keep getting rewards etc.

 **Is disconnecting a wallet from a project the same as removing permission to use my funds?**